PHYS 3330

 Many of the functions you build could be used several times throughout the course.
 The parallel_r() function above is a great example of one you may use repeatedly.

-A decent way to make it easy to access all your functions is to make a .py script in the directory you will be working in.
-You can call it whatever you want, but for sake of example, here we will call it jlab.py.
+A good way to keep all your functions accessible is to create a .py file in your working directory.
+You can call it whatever you want, but for this example we will call it jlab.py.

-In jlab.py you can write all your scripts, and then in your Jupyter notebooks, you can import and access your functions like this
+In jlab.py you can collect all your functions, and then in your Jupyter notebooks, import and use them like this.

 import jlab as jl